RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 **Do not share them.**

-You may switch to Deribit testing environment to experiment before going live.
+You may optionally switch to Deribit testing environment to experiment before going live.

 Them, simply run main.